Community Plan

 The Community Plan 2023 to 2027 highlights our focus on the needs of the Newark and Sherwood community.

-The eight objectives that underpin our work are:
+The seven ambitions that underpin our work are:

-• protect and enhance the district’s natural environment and green spaces
+• reduce the impact of climate change and protect and enhance green spaces

-• to be a top performing, modern and accessible Council
+• be a top performing, modern and accessible Council that get its everyday services right for the residents and businesses that it serves

-You can find out more about these objectives and our action plan to tackle each of them in the Community Plan 2023-2027 (PDF File, 11,236kb)
+You can find out more about these objectives and our action plan to tackle each of them in the Community Plan 2023-2027.

 Working together